commander-framework/commander/README.md

 ## *Project status: Alpha/development*

-Right now I'm working on writing the deployment code for CAPy, Commander API, and the web proxy.
-Then I can troubleshoot network issues with the actual infrastructure when building the agent and admin client.
+Right now I'm working on designing and implementing the last part of the API server -- the agent installer.

 ### Individual components: